BONSAMURAIS/hackathons/2020-spring/proposal.md

 * Time (assumption is intervals consisting of years)
 * Technology (activities and products)

-### Linking suppliers and consumers

-Need policy on "rest of" fields, e.g. EXIOBASE versus technology-specific data: should we subtract the technology-specific data from the aggregated totals?

 ### Applying system models

+System models are a systematic formulation of practitioner choices in cases where there is no "correct" alternative.
+This library will build off the substantial research and code produced in the [Ocelot project](https://ocelot.space/), and produce algorithmic options for:

-* Allocation of multi-output or waste flows (if allocation is used)
+* Allocation of multiple output products/recyclable waste flows (if allocation is used)
-* Construction of markets (if markets are used)
+* Construction of markets (if markets are used): Should the average mix or marginal producer be chosen?
+Should markets always/sometimes/never be used as modelling constructs, or should suppliers link directly to consumers.

+Includes linking suppliers and consumers.

+At first, build off well known system constructs from Input-Output modelling which have [software implementations](https://github.com/stefanpauliuk/pySUT).

 ### Validation